confuzzlementation/pleiades/README.md

 ![main.py](image.png)

-This ran over the course of 12 hours, and with our most effective and optimal set of parameters, we got an Area Under Curve of 0.970 and accuracy of 90.4%.
+This ran over the course of 12 hours, and with our most effective and optimal set of parameters, we got an Area Under Curve of 0.970 and accuracy of 90.4% when testing against the provided `data.csv` file.

 ![searching!](image-1.png)